mondoohq/cnspec/README.md

 ![cnspec vuln example](docs/gif/cnspec-vuln.gif)

-NOTE: The current version requires to be logged in to Mondoo Platform.
+NOTE: The current version requires you to be logged in to Mondoo Platform.
 Future versions will be able to scan the platforms without the requirement to be logged in.

 ### Examples